priyankaaharwar/My-first-project/README.md

-# My-first-project
+# Simple Responsive Website
-This is a my first PHP project
+This is a simple PHP responsive website .